Harness the Power of Location through Esri ArcGIS with SAP HANA – Common Questions

 - Existing long transaction model (state-id based versioning)

 One of the important distinctions between advanced platform information model support for HANA vs other currently supported DBMS platforms is that it only supports new service based long transaction model (branch versioning) that is simpler, more performant and better suited for archiving capabilities.
-As a result, many of the platform current capabilities that relies on older long transaction model (state id based versioning) will not be supported.
-However, in future releases many of those capabilities will support new long transaction model (branch versioning) and will be available to HANA users.
+As a result, many of the current platform capabilities that rely on older long transaction model (state id based versioning) will not be supported.
+However, in future releases ,many of those capabilities will support new long transaction model (branch versioning) and will be available to HANA users.

 Keep in mind that there is no need to wait for the release of the HANA geodatabase.
 You should plan and evaluate the need for the HANA geodatabase, but you can use query layers, publish feature services to HANA and leverage HANA spatial for its native support for spatial data types, functions, and processing right now.
 HANA spatial is supported in ArcGIS Server, ArcGIS Desktop (including ArcGIS Pro), and Insights for ArcGIS.
 Services can be published from these products to ArcGIS Portal or ArcGIS Online.